Compress Image Online

 - 3

-Use the Max width/height slider to downscale very large photos.
-There's no point shipping a 6000px image if it's displayed at 1200px.
+Use the max width/height control to downscale very large photos.
+There's no point shipping a 6000px image when it's displayed at 1200px — downscaling alone can halve the file size.

 - 4